Uvuru-Agada: Economy

 Uvuru's economy depends on locally produced agricultural tools, including hoes (ogu), machetes (mma), axes, baskets and others.
 The most common staple crops are yam (multiple species), cassava, black beans, cocoyam (multiple species) and maize, among others.
 They also engage in artistic works such as craft sand, blacksmithing, carving, basket making, weaving and others.
 In addition, they cultivate fruit trees including oranges, plantain, banana, pawpaw and tangerine.
 Timber harvesting is another economic activity, owing to the rainforest trees in the farms.

 Culture

 The traditional religion of the area is henotheistic, with Chukwu Abiama as the highest deity.
 Chukwu Abiama is worshipped through lesser gods in their shrines.
 Inhabitants attached most of their socio-cultural, political and economic activities to their traditional African religion until the arrival of Christianity in 1910.

 Education

-The community has one government secondary school: Uvuru Secondary School and four government primary schools: Uvuru community primary school, Ogwu primary school, Uvuru-ani primary school and Okasibi-umuawa primary school.
+The community has one government secondary school: Uvuru Secondary School and four government primary schools: Uvuru community primary school, Ogvu primary school, Uvuru-ani primary school and Okasibi-umuawa primary school.